Have questions about donating blood?

 Double red cell donations are performed using an apheresis machine, where the actual donation takes about 30-35 minutes, and allow you to donate two pints of red cells.

 The blood supply is safe.
 Blood donor eligibility standards, individual donor screening, laboratory testing, and donor record checks are in place at donor centers to help ensure the safety of blood transfusions.

 If you have questions regarding blood donation and are of the Jehovah's Witness faith, please contact the:

 Hospital Information Services for Jehovah's Witnesses (24-hour service)

 25 Columbia Heights, Brooklyn, NY 11201; Tel: (718) 560-4300

 Type O negative is the universal donor and can give blood to any other blood type.
-Eight percent of the U.S. population has O negative blood.
+Only 8% of the U.S. population has O negative blood.

 AB positive is the universal recipient and can receive blood from any other blood type.
-Two and a half percent of the U.S. population has AB positive blood.
+Only 2.5% of the U.S. population has AB positive blood.

 They do not pay for blood donations.
-America's Blood Centers members draw only volunteer, altruistic donors, who are historically the least likely to have infections that can be transmitted by blood.
+America's Blood Centers members rely on volunteer, altruistic donors.